 Beth Myers came to Smith College from Chicago by way of Detroit in 2014.
 She served as Director of the Women and Leadership Archives at Loyola University Chicago from 2007-2012 and then as Director of the Walter P. Reuther Library, Archives of Labor and Urban Affairs at Wayne State University from 2012-2014.
 A dedicated archival professional, Myers participates actively in the Society of American Archivists through which she has held numerous committee and leadership appointments.
-She serves on the editorial staff of Archival Issues and has published reviews, articles, and book chapters related to the field of archives and special collections.
-An avid reader of most genres and longtime advocate of feminism, Myers lives in Northampton, MA, with her daughter Quinn.
+She provided longtime service on the editorial staff of Archival Issues and has published reviews, articles, and book chapters related to the field of archives and special collections.
+Myers lives in Northampton, MA, with her daughter Quinn.

 Longtime research interests include women's history, women's archives, and feminist curation.

 Myers, Elizabeth.
 “Platform as Subversion: Creating A Feminist Archival MOOC.” presented on the panel Reaching from the Other Side: New Initiatives in Archives Teaching and Learning at the Society of American Archivists Annual Meeting, Atlanta, GA, 2016.